xTremeLektro/serendipityinspirev2/blueprint.md

 ### Current Plan

 *   **Admin Dashboard:**
-    *   Create a central dashboard for content management.
+    *   The blog placeholder has been moved to a new third line.
+    *   A new admin section for Frequently Asked Questions (FAQ) configuration has been added.
-    *   The dashboard will provide navigation to manage:
+    *   The dashboard provides navigation to manage:
         *   Picture Carousel
         *   Projects (Proyectos)
         *   Services (Servicios)
+        *   Contact Form Submissions
         *   Blog Posts (Future)
-        *   Contact Form Submissions
+        *   FAQ (Future)
     *   The dashboard will have a modern, card-based design with icons for each section.
 *   **Admin Sub-pages:**
     *   Create placeholder pages for each content management section: